Gumball2415/nes-scribbles/nrom-composite-decoded/README.md

 Press B to make the square red.
 Press A to make the square white.
 Press Start to make the screen white.
+Measure the resulting composite waveform using an oscilloscope.

 ## Compiling